Review

 West Elm’s Quality of Product Information

 • Choosing a fabric does impact the price of the couch, but the fabrics themselves don’t show any pricing information.
-You only find out the price has increased when you scroll down to add the couch to your cart.
+You only find out the price has increased when you scroll down to add the West Elm couch to your cart.
 This is always a frustrating way to approach this pricing system.
 They categorize their fabrics in so many useful ways except in terms of price.

 • Clicking a fabric details a ton of useful info, including the double rub count, the makeup of the material, whether it’s GreenGUARD Gold certified, etc. This is all excellent.

 • The dimensions are all broken out individually and are very easy to read.
 But there’s no diagram to really add context to what each dimension means.
 Not everyone intuitively knows what “seat height” means without seeing it on a diagram.
-Some couches do allow you to overlay the very basic measurements over the main image, but it’s rare.
+Some West Elm couches do allow you to overlay the very basic measurements over the main image, but it’s rare.

 • The details are actually quite good for a company of this nature.
 They list the spring support system, the cushion construction, and the frame composition.
 However, they don’t go into any detail about the frame construction itself or the density of the seat cushions.
 That info is always super valuable to have, but they do not provide it here.
 Overall the information is better than many other companies, but still falls a bit short of the mark.